pboksz/admin_auth/README.md

 # AdminAuth

-This a small gem that extracts simple admin database authentication functionality.
+This is a small gem for rails that extracts simple admin database authentication functionality.

 It is written in a way that will work with both `ActiveRecord` and `Mongoid` and any other ORM that has the methods `all`, `new`, `create`, `where`, `update_attributes`, `destroy` (And they work in the same fashion).